neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 * add publishing configuration to resource objects
 * publishing in subfolder named like session id
 * optimization with role subdirs -> only publish once for a role
-* serer specific restriction publishing like .htaccess files for apache
+* server specific restriction publishing like .htaccess files for apache

 Fluid (view) integration
 ========================